numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Impact on operators involving Python ``int``, ``float``, and ``complex``
 ------------------------------------------------------------------------

-This NEP attempts to preserve the convenience that the old behaviour gave when working with literal values.
+This NEP attempts to preserve the convenience of the old behaviour when working with literal values.
 The current value-based logic had some nice properties when "untyped", literal Python scalars are involved::